Park Ji-yeon: Impact

+Acting

-Park became one of the first girl group members to achieve both nationwide and international success for her acting projects, namely God of Study (2010), Death Bell 2 (2010), Dream High 2, (2012) and Triangle (2014), most of which were licensed and exported overseas.
-In 2011, Chosun named her as "The best acting-idol" along with co-star Lee Joon following her first dubbing role in Gnomeo and Juliet.
+Park became one of the first girl group members of her generation to achieve both nationwide and international success, namely thanks to her acting projects, including God of Study, Death Bell 2, Dream High 2, and Triangle, most of which were licensed and exported overseas.
+In 2011, Chosun named her as the best acting-idol along with co-star Lee Joon following her first dubbing role in Gnomeo and Juliet.
 In 2010, Sports Seoul ranked Jiyeon as the second best female idol-actress from expert perspective.
+In 2011, South Korean producer Kim Kwang Soo stated that Eun-jung and Ji-yeon were the most outstanding idol actors.
+He noted that although Jiyeon had not received formal acting training as a child, he recognized her potential to become a superstar.
+He added that casting her in Soul was a strong decision, as it allowed her to work alongside veteran actors and demonstrate her potential.

+Cultural impact

 Jiyeon frequently topped the most visited and popular Cyworld pages, a popular social platform at the time, since her debut with hundreds of thousands of weekly views.
 In September 2011, plastic surgery clinic, Apgujeong Face Line, reported that Jiyeon has been placed first on their survey of the most wanted faces.

-In 2017, Forbes China placed her at twenty-five at its "Global Idol Chinese Popularity" list.
-In a poll conducted by King Choice in 2020, Park was voted fifth in their list of popular female K-pop celebrities.
+The same year, she was chosen as the most likable face in a survey conducted among 88 idols.
+In 2012, Park was chosen again as the most popular female idol in a survey conducted by Regen Plastic Surgery.

+Park has been named as role model by several idols, including Kim Hye-in, Rocket Punch, etc. In July 2021, Yeonhee and Yunkyung cited jiyeon as their role-models who inspired them to become idols after watching their performances in their hometown Gwangju.
+In 2017, Forbes China placed her at twenty-five at its Global Idol Chinese Popularity list.